The Future Scholar Awards aims to encourage the recognition and reward of high performing 14-year-old pupils.

 During the visit institutions will put on specific activities for teachers, to help them support other pupils considering applying to university.
 By taking part in the visit we hope teachers will:

-The Dux awards scheme aims to raise aspirations among all pupils.
-The visit is one important element, and is a prize for the high performing pupil.
+The Future Scholar Awards aims to raise aspirations among all pupils.
+The visit is one important element, and is a prize for the high-performing pupil.

 In order to involve other pupils and raise aspirations throughout the school, if they wish, schools may supplement this scheme by offering additional prizes for achievement.
 This could be for example, awarding certificates or book tokens.